jdumez10/3DSceneGraph-API/README.md

 ## Usage

-The following are the steps required for using this code
+The following are the steps required for running this project

 ### Prerequisites